kchn9/delegated/README.md

 # Delegated

-Delegated is app to keep track of buisness trips.
+Delegated is app that allow users to track their buisness trips, calculate per diem and watch trips on world map.
-App have been deployed to _fly.io_.
+App has been succesfully deployed to _fly.io_.

 ### Check it live